 Group plans are not available to be purchased as an individual employee and require 70% participation by the group members to remain active, for most insurance carriers to work with the business.
 High adoption is very important to these plans being successful, which makes it no secret that the majority of Americans still get their insurance through this method.

 One avenue to find group health coverage for small businesses is through the Small Business Health Options Program (SHOP).
 The SHOP is a federally or state-sponsored program that offers affordable health insurance options to small businesses with fewer than 50 full-time employees in most states.
 The exceptions being where you can get covered with fewer than 100 employees in Colorado, California, New York, and Vermont.
 SHOP is offered year-round with no open enrollment period.

 The cost of these programs to the company varies from state to state.
-Employers can find plans by state that work for them along with prices at the federal SHOP website.
+Employers can find plans by the state that work for them along with prices at the federal SHOP website.
 All health insurance plans offered through the SHOP meet the Minimum Essential Coverage requirements through the ACA and meet minimum value requirements.

 Small businesses with fewer than 25 full-time employees, and with average salaries under $50,000, are also eligible for the Small Business Tax Credit.
 This does not include company owners and family members.

 Through this tax credit, employers are required to pay for 50% of the insurance premium, and the rest is covered under the Small Business Tax Credit.
 The tax credit is temporary and intended to aid the company and promote economic growth.